-Results 1–10 of 35 for "Psychology Topic"X related to "Resilient kids learn better" Refine Your Search Refine Your Search TopicTeens (5)Therapy (5)Children (3)Disability (3)Aging (2) 28 more... [+] Alzheimer's (2)Emotional health (2)Law & psychology (2)Parenting (2)Sleep (2)Socioeconomic status (2)Stress (2)Violence (2)ADHD (1)Anger (1)Autism (1)Bullying (1)Eating disorders (1)Ethics (1)Health disparities (1)Human rights (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Personality (1)Sexuality (1)Shyness (1)Sport & exercise (1)Suicide (1)Testing issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 35 Previous 1 2 3 ...
+Results 1–10 of 35 for "Psychology Topic"X related to "Resilient kids learn better" Refine Your Search Refine Your Search TopicTeens (5)Therapy (5)Children (3)Disability (3)Emotional health (3) 32 more... [+] Sport & exercise (3)Aging (2)Alzheimer's (2)Education (2)Law & psychology (2)Parenting (2)Sleep (2)Socioeconomic status (2)Stress (2)Violence (2)Workplace issues (2)ADHD (1)Anger (1)Autism (1)Bullying (1)Eating disorders (1)Environment (1)Ethics (1)Health disparities (1)Human rights (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Personality (1)Shyness (1)Suicide (1)Testing issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 35 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Emotional HealthEmotional health can lead to success in work, relationships and health.
 Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 2.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 3.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
 Includes resilience tips for teens and communication tips for parents.Psychology Topic 4.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
 While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 7.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 8.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Links to tips on communicating with your kids, and more.Psychology Topic 7.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 8.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 9.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 9.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 10.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic Previous 1 2 3 ...
+Psychology Topic 10.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 35 for "Psychology Topic"X related to "Resilient kids learn better"